10 Important Google Ad Metrics Every Marketer Should Track

 Pro Tip: If you’re just getting started, keep it simple.
 Start with the basics and identify which metrics reflect your Google ad campaign.
 As you get comfortable, expand your analytical horizon.

-Now that you’ve got an idea of Google ads, in the next section, we’ll be discussing the top 10 Google ad metrics that you must focus on while analyzing your client’s Google ad campaigns.
+Now that you’ve got an idea, in the next section, we’ll be discussing the top 16 Google ad metrics that you must focus on while analyzing your client’s Google ad campaigns.
 These fundamental metrics provide a solid baseline to make informed business decisions.

 In this section, we’ll explore the core Google ad metrics every digital marketer should track to measure the success of your client’s Google ad campaigns.